nettings/medianet/CONFIGURATION.md

 journalctl -f`), and rebooting.

-In its current state, the config.json mechanism is a very thin layer of glue to collect the configurations of multiple audio tools in a single place.
+In its current state, the config.json mechanism is a very thin layer of glue on top of systemd unit files to collect the configurations of multiple audio tools in a single place.
 It exposes the wildly different configuration mechanisms for all these tools.
-In the future, alternative service may be offered which hardcode most of the configuration and offer a more systematic and inituitive interface to config.json.
+In the future, alternative services may be offered which hardcode most of the configuration and offer a more systematic and inituitive interface to config.json.

 ## config.json syntax